jlindeloef/carrotland/README.md

 - As a user I want to get rewarded on each guess if I win.
 - As a user I want clear error messages to help the me enter valid input.

-### Technologies
+### Technologies and libraries
+Technologies:
-1. Python - To create the game.
+- Python to create the game.
-2. app.diagram.net - To create the flowchart
+- app.diagram.net - To create the flowchart.
-3. Balsamiq - To create a wireframe
+- Codeanywhere to write the code.
+- github to store the code
+Library:
+- Random is used for the random placement of the carrots on the board.

 ## Features